drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 (In the following, the "251111" in the directory and file name, is the date of this version of the firmware.
 If there is a newer version when you read this, use that one.)

-    TCD1304Device_Controller_ringbuffered_251127/
+    TCD1304Device_Controller_251111/

-      TCD1304Device_Controller_ringbuffered_251127.ino  - The Arduino program and CLI
+      TCD1304Device_Controller_251111.ino  - The Arduino program with the CLI

-      parselib.cpp    - The string parsing library for the CLI parselib.h
+      TCD1304Device2.h  -  A header-only C++ library for the TCD1304 and Teensy4.x (iMXRT106x)

-      TCD1304Device2.h - The header-only C++ library for the TCD1304 with FlexPWM
+      parselib.cpp      - A string parsing library for the CLI parselib.h

 The Arduino IDE requires that the "ino" file and directory have the same name.